macbuse/macbuse.github.io/GRENOBLE/short.md

 [Proofs from the Book chapter](http://link.springer.com.https.jxnydx.proxy.chaoxing.com/chapter/10.1007/978-3-662-57265-8_4){target="_blank"}

 #

+Some of this is joint work with<br>
+Vlad Sergesciu

+#
 ## motivation from Markoff

 Markoff numbers are integers that appear in triples which are solutions of